COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Problem Statement and Notation

 \subsection{Geometric Motion Planning in Semi-Static Workspaces}

-A semi-static workspace contains two disjoint sets of obstacles: fixed (static) obstacles $\Of$ and movable obstacles $\Om=\{o_1,o_2,\ldots,o_n\}$ whose configurations may vary across planning queries but remain fixed during execution.
-Each arrangement $m$ of the movable obstacles from the space of possible arrangements $\mathcal{M}$ induces a distinct collision-free space, $\Cf(m)$ and thus a distinct geometric motion-planning instance given in \autoref{eqn:problem-semi-static}.
+A semi-static workspace contains two disjoint sets of obstacles: fixed (static) obstacles \Of ~and movable obstacles $\Om = \{o_1, o_2, \dots, o_n\}$.
+We denote the joint configuration space of these movable obstacles as the \emph{arrangement space} $\mathcal{M}$, where an arrangement $m \in \mathcal{M}$ specifies the configuration of every obstacle in $\mathcal{O}_m$.